-- Information about the sources of air pollution in this community is presented in a "source attribution" analysis - Diesel particulate matter is currently the main air toxic pollutant in this community, and it comes mostly from on-road and off-road mobile sources - Other key air toxic pollutants in this community are hexavalent chromium (from industry and brake wear) and 1,3-butadiene (mostly from the chemical industry) - Volatile organic compounds (VOCs) come primarily from consumer products (e.g., paints, cleaners, etc.) - In future years, diesel emissions decrease substantially due to CARB regulations, but continues to be the main driver of air toxics cancer risk in this community contaminants (TACs).
-To accurately determine emission reductions from these actions and strategies, a baseline reference needs to be established.
-The baseline reference can be achieved through an emissions inventory that includes Thus, rigorous accounting of sources and their resulting emissions. are required to produce an accurate emissions inventory that will serve as a baseline reference from which emission reductions can be measured.
+- Information about the sources of air pollution in this community is presented in a "source attribution" analysis - Diesel particulate matter is currently the main air toxic pollutant in this community, and it comes mostly from on-road and off-road mobile sources - Other key air toxic pollutants in this community are hexavalent chromium (from industry and brake wear) and 1,3-butadiene (mostly from the chemical industry) - Volatile organic compounds (VOCs) come primarily from consumer products (e.g., paints, cleaners, etc.) - In future years, diesel emissions decrease substantially due to CARB regulations, but continues to be the main driver of air toxics cancer risk in this community established.
+The baseline reference can be achieved through an emissions inventory that includes accounting of sources and their resulting emissions.
 This rigorous accounting of sources, their emissions and their contribution to cumulative exposure burden is what the CARB guidelines identify as source attribution analysis.
 Per the direction of CARB guidelines, source attribution is required to meet the following AB 617 statutory requirements: